ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ## Architecture overview

 Prio is a system and protocol for privately computing aggregation functions over private input.
-An aggregation function F is one that computes an output y = F(x1,x2,...) for inputs xi.
+An aggregation function F is one that computes an output y = F(x[1],x[2],...) for inputs x[i].
 In general, Prio supports any aggregation function whose inputs can be encoded in a particular way.
 However, not all aggregation functions admit an efficient encoding, rendering them impractical to implement.
 Thus, Prio supports a limited set of aggregation functions, some of which we highlight below: